 Looking to soak up some history and nature without venturing too far outside Boston?
-Though Georges Island is closed for a good chunk of the year, between mid-May and early October, every day from 10:00 – 14:00 (09:00 – 15:00 on weekends) you can catch the hourly ferry out to Georges Island, a beautiful harbor island complete with scenic views, picnic areas, a historic fort, and its very own ghost!
+Between mid-May and early October, every day from 10:00 – 14:00 (09:00 – 15:00 on weekends) you can catch the hourly ferry out to Georges Island, a beautiful harbor island complete with scenic views, picnic areas, a historic fort, and its very own ghost!

 The ferry ticket from Boston Harbor Cruises costs $17, and it’s well worth the money – the trip itself is a breezy forty-five minute ride each way, and a tour guide will point out landmarks and provide a brief history of the area to passengers.
 The ferry drops you off at the Georges Island Visitor Center, which provides you with a seating area, snack bar, and bathrooms.
 However, feel free to bring your own food – the island is scattered with scenic picnic areas with seating, tables, and grills.